syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ##  HTML Table binding

-HTML table can be set as a data source for grid.
+The HTML table can be set as a data source for grid.
 The ID of the HTML table should be assigned to the `table` property of the `DataManager`.

 I> HTML table is the only valid element to use through `DataManager`.